raspberrypilearning/cd-sebento-appinv-3/en/step_10.md

 + Get a `join` block block and connect it to a `""` block.
 In this you have to type the string `geo:0,0?q=`.
 The **geo** part tells android that you want a map and the **?q=** part says that you want to see the address that follows.
 Of course, you now need an address so attach a `ListView.Selection` block.

-+ Lastly drag a `ActivityStarter.StartActivity` block onto the previous block
++ Lastly drag an `ActivityStarter.StartActivity` block onto the previous block.

 ![](images/showLocationInMapsApp.png)